WGUC

-WGUC (90.9 FM) is a listener-supported public radio station in Cincinnati, Ohio.
+WGUC (90.9 FM) is a non-commercial educational radio station licensed to Cincinnati, Ohio, United States.
 It is owned by Cincinnati Public Radio and has a classical music format.
 WGUC broadcasts using HD Radio technology and plays jazz on WGUC-HD2 and adult album alternative on WGUC-HD3.
-WGUC has radio studios in the same building as PBS Network affiliate WCET Channel 48, the Crosley Telecommunications Center on Central Parkway in Cincinnati.
+WGUC's studios are located in the Cincinnati Public Radio building on Dana Avenue in the Evanston neighborhood.

-WGUC has an effective radiated power (ERP) of 18,500 watts.
 Its transmitter is on Symmes Street, near Interstate 71, in Cincinnati.

 History

 Fine arts station

 In the late 1950s, a group of Cincinnati-area residents launched a campaign for a radio station devoted to cultural and public affairs programming, particularly classical music.
 A committee of the Queen City Association sought to bring either a repeater of WOSU-AM-FM in Columbus or a standalone fine arts station to Cincinnati.